 Recent years have established that the educational experience for a student does not begin and end in the classroom.
-A holistic approach to education, where students are enfolded by comprehensive services that uplift and support their striving towards a goal, results in a higher degree of student success.
+A holistic approach to education, where students are enfolded by comprehensive services that uplift and support their striving towards a goal, results in a higher degree of student success and by extension, student achievement.